bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 In addition to base type a value range is given that a type must satisfy at the minimum.

-		family N :: Int '0..
+		family N :: Int{0:}

-All types based on `Int` that have a value range that covers `'0` and higher is a member of the family `N`.
+All types based on `Int` that have a value range that covers `0` and higher is a member of the family `N`.

-		family M :: Int '0..'1023
+		family M :: Int{0:1023}

-Similar types are members of the family `M` if their range covers zero to `'1023`.
+Similar types are members of the family `M` if their range covers zero to `1023`.
 Note that most numbers would satisfy this qualification.
-Just types with a smaller range or a range starting higher than `'0` would not satisfy it.
+Just types with a smaller range or a range starting higher than `0` would not satisfy it.

 ##### Qualifying Shape
 In this context the shape of a type refers to the structure of tuples or